 - 1. Either activate the desired camera tour to be used for the movie by double-clicking it in the navigation view or position the camera to the desired viewpoint. - 2.
 Activate all desired results that should be shown in the movie. - 3.
 Set any desired view options, such as whether the clock or occupant counts should be shown. - 4.
 In the File menu select Create Movie.
 A file chooser will ask for the file name of the resulting movie.
-From this file chooser, the type of movie can be specified as an Audio-Video Interlaced (AVI) file or a Windows Media Format (WMV) file.
+From this file chooser, the type of movie can be specified as a MPEG-4 Video (MP4) file, an Audio-Video Interlaced (AVI) file, or a Windows Media Format (WMV) file.
 AVI files can be rendered as uncompressed or compressed.
-WMV files can only be compressed.
+MP4 and WMV files can only be compressed.
 Uncompressed files will be very large but will be of the highest-quality.
 Compressed files are much smaller in size but with some reduced quality.
 To create compressed AVI files, video codecs must be installed on both the computer that will create the file and the computer that will play back the file.
 Some popular AVI codecs include Xvid, Divx, and ffdshow.
-WMV files, however, do not require special codecs to be installed on either the source or destination computers, but they will only work on Windows machines unless special software is installed on another platform. - 5.
-A dialog will show some movie making options as in Figure 37.
+WMV files, however, do not require special codecs to be installed on either the source or destination computers, but they will only work on Windows machines unless special software is installed on another platform.
+MP4 files do not require any additional codecs for current versions of Windows or most other platforms.

+5. A dialog will show some movie making options as in Figure 37.